apavani2/building-segementation-pytorch/README.md

 3. Verify that the paths in the configuration file are correct.
 4. For GPU-related issues, make sure you have the correct CUDA version installed for your PyTorch version.

+## Contributing

+Contributions to improve the project are welcome.
+Please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature.
+3. Commit your changes.
+4. Push to the branch.
+5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.